Chef Dennis

 • 12 ounces beer your favorite brand

-• 2 tbsp old bay seasoning for cooking
+• 2 tablespoon old bay seasoning for cooking

 • 1 lemon cut in half

-• tbsp old bay seasoning for seasoning cooked shrimp
+• tablespoon old bay seasoning for seasoning cooked shrimp

 • lemon slices garnish